 6. Salesforce

-Earlier this year, US software company Salesforce fired 700 workers – equivalent to approximately 1% of its global workforce.
+In 2024, US software company Salesforce fired 700 workers – equivalent to approximately 1% of its global workforce.
 This is in addition to similar cuts that saw the company reduce its personnel by 10% last year.
-Similarly to Google, Salesforce hasn’t announced that these job losses are directly linked to AI.
+Similarly to Google, Salesforce didn’t announce that these job losses were directly linked to AI.
 But with Salesforce’s hiring budget decreasing as it pumps more money into artificial intelligence, some argue that it’s likely that many of these vacancies will be filled by automated labor.

 7. Duolingo

-In January gamified language learning app Duolingo announced it will be offboarding off 10% of its contractor workforce, as the company pivots to AI to translate content.
+In January 2024, gamified language learning app Duolingo announced it would be offboarding off 10% of its contractor workforce, as the company pivoted to AI to translate content.
 Since these workers weren’t permanent employees, no worker was officially laid off as part of this process.
 However, a spokesperson from Duolingo explained that part of their decision to terminate these contracts could be “attributed to AI”, sending a very clear signal that the company is happy to switch out human labor for AI.

 8. Turnitin

-It’s a small impact on a company with 900 employees, but Caren’s original vision was that in 18 months he would be able to reduce the company’s headcount by 20%, meaning those larger redundancies could still be happening in the summer.
+It’s a small impact on a company with 900 employees, but Caren’s original vision was that in 18 months he would be able to reduce the company’s headcount by 20%, meaning those larger redundancies could still be happening.

 9. Klarna